 Before buying vanilla extract, make sure it contains, you know, vanilla.
 Some brands are made with vanillin, a synthetic flavoring agent, and dyed with a caramel color.
 Actual vanilla content: zero.

 Snapple Raspberry Peach

 You asked for an iced tea, not an iced tree.
-But a report from 2014 found many manufacturers add sawdust and branches from teas, to make them last longer.
-For more shocking surprises, click here to discover 20 Vegetarian Foods That Aren’t!
+Back in 2013, The Guardian reported that tea leaves can be contaminated with sawdust, lawn grass, fern leaves, and even branches.
+For more shocking surprises, click here to discover 20 Vegetarian Foods That Aren't!

 EDITOR'S NOTE: A previous version of this article listed Extra-Virgin Olive Oil as a fake food, writing:

 "Larry Olmsted, author Real Food, Fake Food, told Mother Jones.
 'Most oils sold in the United States are fake,' he writes, and probably diluted with soybean or even rancid oil."